edstott/EEE1labs/DECA/IssieStick/section1.md

    5. Open the drop down list at the top of the main window.
 You will see a list of every USB device connected to your computer.
 Select 'Dual RS232-H (Interface 0)'.
 ![Selecting the correct USB device with Zadig](graphics/zadig.png)
    6. Select the driver 'libusb-win32' in the middle box of the window.
    7. **Warning: changing the driver for the wrong device will stop it from working.
-Make sure you have selected 'Dual RS232-H (Interface 0)'.
+Make sure you have selected 'Dual RS232-H (Interface 0)' and the 'USB ID' fields match the screenshot above.
 Ask for help if you are not sure.**
    8. Click 'Replace Driver'.
 The process will take a little while.
    8. Repeat the process for the device 'Dual RS232-H (Interface 1)'
    9. Close Zadig.
 Disconnect and reconnect the IssieStick.